Welcome

 A local tool with regional impact.

-The tool was championed by media, influencers and a former president of Costa Rica, generating $3.2M in PR value.
-The Bottled Metric was integrated into the 2025 Ministry of Public Education curriculum, with potential impact on 58,000 teachers and 1,120,000 students — 22% of the country's total population.
+Its impact extended beyond public awareness.
+The tool was incorporated into Costa Rica’s 2025 Ministry of Public Education curriculum, with the potential to reach 58,000 teachers and 1.12 million students — nearly 22% of the country’s population.

-It was also adopted by the Latin America and Caribbean Educators Network, which represents 51,000 teachers across the 9 countries most affected by drought.
+It was also adopted by the Latin America and Caribbean Educators Network, reaching 51,000 teachers across the nine countries most affected by drought in the region.

 When data becomes understandable, change becomes possible.